 Saturday Family Programs

+Fill your Saturdays this fall by coming to the Gunn Memorial Junior Library for some great indoor activities.
 Plan weekly visits a great time to grab books and movies, as well as enjoy seasonal programs.
-The fun begins in October!

 Children should wear Halloween costumes for some trick or treating fun at the library complete with games and crafts.